AIFDR/riab/docs/usage/plugins/development.rst

 * Earthquake ground shaking
 * Glp10ag (Population for Indonesia)

-.. note:: If you don't see any demo data please follow the quick start instructions :ref:`sec-quick-start`_
+.. note:: If you don't see any demo data please follow the quick start instructions :ref:`sec-quick-start`.

 You should see your impact function in the fuction selection box as `Simple Impact Earthquake Function`.
 The name comes from the plugin class name.